mariuzka/pop2net/paper/paper.md

 Pop2net is a Python package that combines many steps related to network generation and management for ABM using a bipartite approach.
 Bipartite networks consist of two distinct types of entities where edges are only formed between entities of different types.
-In Pop2net, relationships are represented as bipartite networks connecting *actors* and *locations*, with direct links existing only between actors and locations.
+In Pop2net, relationships are represented as bipartite networks connecting *actors* and *locations*.
-However, when two actors are linked to the same location, they are considered connected through that shared location.
+When two actors are linked to the same location, they are considered connected through that shared location.
 In this way, locations serve as a contact layer between actors, representing places where interactions occur or contexts that facilitate actor connections.
 The aim of Pop2net's bipartite approach to relations is to simplify the generation and management of network structures in ABM.

 # Statement of Need

-Building upon NetworkX [@hagberg_exploring_2008], we provide an extensive tool designed to simplify and streamline the generation of (empirically calibrated) bipartite networks for further use with common ABM frameworks.
-It provides extensive control over network structures and a wide range of ready-to-use network models.
+In Python, NetworkX [@hagberg_exploring_2008] provides extensive control over network structures and a wide range of ready-to-use network models.
-NetworkX was not originally designed with ABM in mind, which can make managing networks or creating custom network structures within ABM frameworks cumbersome and inflexible.
+However, NetworkX was not originally designed with ABM in mind, which can make managing networks or creating custom network structures within ABM frameworks cumbersome and inflexible.
 While the built-in network models are powerful, they are often too abstract to directly support the specific needs of ABM applications.

 ABM frameworks in Python—such as Mesa [@kazil_utilizing_2020, @hoeven_mesa_2025], AgentPy [@foramitti_agentpy_2021], and Melodie [@yu_melodie_2023]—offer improved data structures for representing and manipulating networks.
 However, they still lack advanced tools for generating custom network topologies and provide only limited out-of-the-box support for bipartite graphs.

-Pop2net aims to address this gap in the toolkit of agent-based modelers by utilizing bipartite networks for organizing relations in ABM, with the flexibility to integrate empirical data and traditional network models:
+Pop2net aims to address this gap in the toolkit of agent-based modelers.
+Building upon NetworkX, we provide an extensive tool designed to simplify and streamline the generation of (empirically calibrated) bipartite networks for further use with common ABM frameworks.

 1. **Bringing bipartite networks to agent-based modeling in Python** Pop2net implements a bipartite approach to networks in ABM, which can simplify their creation and management by organizing relations through locations.